 - Preheat the oven to 200 degrees.

-- Lower the heat, add stock powder (if using) and salt and let it shimmer for approximately 15-20 minutes until stoft.
+- Lower the heat, add stock powder (if using) and salt and let it shimmer for approximately 15-20 minutes until soft.

-- Wash and dice the beetroot and bake it in the oven for 10-15 minutes, until soft(ish).
-I like it when it still has some crunch left.
+- Wash and dice the beetroot, drizzle with olive oil if prefered, and bake it in the oven for 15-20 minutes, until soft.

 - Preheat a nonstick pan over mediuem heat.